 Thus, along the Isthmus of Palu, Heck’s macaques, with their more complex markings, may well be the easiest species of macaque to identify.

 The diets of Heck’s macaques have not been thoroughly studied at this time, but data collected on other Sulawesi species give us an idea of what these monkeys may eat.

 Sulawesi macaques eat fruit.
 Immature leaves and arthropods act as reliable sources of protein and other nutrients as well.
 However, northern varieties of Sulawesi macaques, like Heck’s macaques, appear to follow a less folivorous (leaf-based) diet than their southern counterparts.

 As Sulawesi macaque’s habitats are converted to farmland, the monkeys are relying more and more on human-grown crops, such as papaya, maize, yam, banana, and cacao.

 Forming a more scientific understanding of Heck’s macaques’ diets will be paramount for their successful conservation in the wild.

 Behavior and Lifestyle

 Macaques are known for being some of the most adaptable nonhuman primates on the planet.
-Twenty-three species are scattered across the Old World, surviving in a diverse set of environments—including busy cities!
+Twenty-three species are scattered across the Afro-Eurasian regions of the world, surviving in a diverse set of environments—including busy cities!
 The macaques of Sulawesi, however, represent a particularly unique set, not to mention a unique opportunity for research into primate evolution.
 After all, how often do we get the chance to study seven different species of the same type of monkey that have all evolved in such a uniquely intriguing environment?